JMante1/Auth-Testing/README.md

 # Auth-Testing
 A server which is used for testing auth plugins.
 It allows login via a frontend or API and provides login and refresh tokens via the api.
+It works with the auth-test plugin found at: https://github.com/SynBioHub/Plugin-Auth-Test

 # Install
 ## Using docker